American Philosophical Society Library & Museum

 Other less colorful tenants included city and Federal Courts as well as the University of Pennsylvania.
 A notable episode of the University's tenure was that the students, by special agreement with the Assembly, were called to class by the Liberty Bell.

-Members have included Benjamin Franklin, Charles Darwin, Madame Curie, Albert Einstein, John James Audubon, over a dozen Presidents, and over 200 Nobel prize winners.
+- Members have included Benjamin Franklin, Charles Darwin, Madame Curie, Albert Einstein, John James Audubon, over a dozen U.S. presidents, and over 200 Nobel Prize winners.

-Current members include Toni Morrison, Yo-Yo Ma, I.M.
+- Current or recent members include Toni Morrison, Yo-Yo Ma, I.M.
 Pei, Sandra Day O'Conner, and Nelson Mandela.

-Location: 104 South 5th Street, behind Old City Hall (Map)
+- Location: 104 South 5th Street, behind Old City Hall